JuliaTopOpt/SimpleTopOpt.jl/README.md

 the `optimize` function and problem containers `Top88Problem`, `TophProblem`, `DoublePipeProblem`, and `PipeBendProblem`, the latter two of which are both fluid flow problems.

-The 3-D topology optimization implementation `top3d` solves the minimum compliance problem for the cantilevered beam.
+The 3-D topology optimization Julia implementation `top3d.jl` solves the minimum compliance problem for the cantilevered beam.
 It can be modified to solve problems with different boundary conditions, multiple load cases, active and passive elements, compliant mechanism synthesis, etc. Follow the guidelines from the corresponding educational paper if you desire to do so.
 Moreover, the implementation also compares